Azure/azure-sdk-for-go/documentation/MIGRATION_GUIDE.md

 In old version (`services/**/mgmt/**`), we use the `(autorest.Client).Sender`, `(autorest.Client).RequestInspector` and `(autorest.Client).ResponseInspector` properties in `github.com/Azure/go-autorest/autorest` module to provide customized interceptor for the HTTP traffic.

-In new version (`sdk/resourcemanager/**/arm**`), we use `(arm.ConnectionOptions).PerCallPolicies` and `(arm.ConnectionOptions).PerRetryPolicies` in `github.com/Azure/azure-sdk-for-go/sdk/azcore/arm` package instead to inject customized policy to the pipeline.
+In new version (`sdk/resourcemanager/**/arm**`), we use `arm.ClientOptions.PerCallPolicies` and `arm.ClientOptions.PerRetryPolicies` in `github.com/Azure/azure-sdk-for-go/sdk/azcore/arm` package instead to inject customized policy to the pipeline.

 ### Custom HTTP Client

 Similar to the customized policy, there are changes regarding how the custom HTTP client is configured as well.
-You can now use the `(arm.ConnectionOptions).HTTPClient` option in `github.com/Azure/azure-sdk-for-go/sdk/azcore/arm` package to use your own implementation of HTTP client and plug in what they need into the configuration.
+You can now use the `arm.ClientOptions.Transport` option in `github.com/Azure/azure-sdk-for-go/sdk/azcore/arm` package to use your own implementation of HTTP client and plug in what they need into the configuration.
+The HTTP client must implement the `policy.Transporter` interface.

 **In old version (`services/**/mgmt/**`)**
 ```go